anuvu/squashfs/README.md

 There is really good doc of squashfs format at [doc/format.txt](https://github.com/AgentD/squashfs-tools-ng/blob/master/doc/format.txt)

 ## Build setup
+Most of this is handled by `setup` program.
+But if you want to do it on your own, the following is a summary of what `setup` will do.

 I'm assuming you have 'git'.
 Get that with apt or yum.

  * get squashfs-tools-ng